Lottery and Sweepstake Scams Targeting Unlucky Americans

 Unwanted Calls Nationwide Snapshot

-TNS estimates that more than 97 billion unwanted calls were made in the last 12 months representing a 47% increase over the last 12 months versus the previous 12 months.
-This is an increase from the 74 billion unwanted that were recorded between Feb 2024 to Feb 2025.
-Unwanted calls decreased 0.5% from August to September at 10.1B.
-This represents an 42% increase from September 2024 to September 2025.
+TNS estimates that more than 105 billion unwanted calls were made in the last 12 months representing a 51.5% increase over the last 12 months versus the previous 12 months.
+This represents an 68.7% increase from November 2024 to November 2025.
+Unwanted calls decreased 2.71% from October to November at 11.3B.

 Unwanted calls are comprised of nuisance calls and high-risk calls.
 The severity of harm of nuisance calls are moderate.
 The severity of harm for high-risk calls is deemed as a major invasion of privacy that can cause emotional distress.